Baylor > Religion > Graduate Program > Prospective Students > Description of PhD

 Description of PhD

-For the Ph.D. in religion, a total of forty-eight (48) hours is required.
-Thirty-nine (39) semester hours (minimum) are required in Religion as indicated here:
+For the Ph.D. in religion, a total of fifty-seven (57) hours is required; nine (9) dissertation hours and thirty-nine (39) semester hours (minimum) as indicated here:

 •Major: Thirty-three (33) semester hours (minimum) in the field declared as the area of concentration (Old Testament, New Testament, Church History, Theology).
 All courses in the major must be at the 5000 level.